 The changes resulting from HB 3158 also apply to the Supplemental Plan.
-The January 1, 2019 actuarial funding ratio for the Supplemental Plan was 57.6% and the unfunded liability as of January 1, 2019 was \$13.5 million.
-The City's contribution to the Supplemental Plan is based on a ten-year open amortization period.
-The City's contribution to the Supplemental Plan decreased by 4.7% or \$98 thousand in 2018 due to an increase in City contributions funding the Excess Benefit Plan and Trust.
+The January 1, 2020 actuarial funding ratio for the Supplemental Plan was 48.3% and the unfunded liability was \$18.5 million.
+The City's contribution to the Supplemental Plan was based on a ten-year open period less payments to the Excess Benefits Plan and Trust in 2019 and will be on a twenty-year closed amortization period plus payments to the Excess Benefits Plan and Trust as discussed above in 2020.
+The City's contribution to the Supplemental Plan decreased by 23.6% or \$449 thousand in 2019 due to the change in membership and change in payments made out of the Excess Benefits Plan and Trust.
+The small size of the Supplemental Plan makes it more volatile to changes.